arthurrump/arthurrump.com/source/_drafts/my-favorite-podcasts.md

 With four of my favorite Windows-journalists.

 ### Windows Weekly
-With Leo Laporte, one of the best podcast producers, and Paul Thuorrott and Mary Jo Foley, two of the best Microsoft-journalists, this podcast has been the podcast to stay up to date with Microsoft for many years.
+With Leo Laporte, one of the best podcast producers, and Paul Thurrott and Mary Jo Foley, two of the best Microsoft-journalists, this podcast has been the podcast to stay up to date with Microsoft for many years.
 They focus mostly on the consumer side of Microsoft products, but don't be surprised when Mary Jo sneaks in some enterprise news.
 I usually watch the show live, on [TWiT Live](https://twit.tv/live).

 Listen to Windows Weekly: [website](https://twit.tv/shows/windows-weekly), [feed](http://feeds.twit.tv/ww.xml)

 ### Windows Central Podcast
 [Windows Central](https://www.windowscentral.com) is my go-to site for Windows coverage and I love their podcast.
 Daniel Rubino and Zac Bowden talk about the latest Windows Insider builds and the newest laptop reviews, and of course the occasional scoop about an unreleased Surface or Lumia.
-You can watch the show live on their [Mixer channel](https://mixer.com/windowscentral) and stay around till the end to ask your questions.
+You can watch the show live on their [Mixer channel](https://mixer.com/windowscentral) and stay around untill the end to ask your questions.
 But please, don't ask about the Surface Phone.

 Listen to the Windows Central Podcast: [website](https://www.windowscentral.com/podcast), [feed](http://windowscentral.libsyn.com/rss)